Bayonetta Origins: Cereza and the Lost Demon: Reception

 Bayonetta Origins: Cereza and the Lost Demon received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 On OpenCritic, the game was recommended by 86% of critics.

-The game’s graphics and art-style were highly praised by critics.
+The game's graphics and art-style were highly praised by critics.
 Both Marcus Stewart of Game Informer and Tom Regan from The Guardian compared the art-style favourably to Ōkami.
-Stewart remarked that “simply looking at Bayonetta Origins is a colorful treat”, while Regan wrote that “[the game’s] twist on the well-worn cel-shading art style is a handsome one”.
-Jessica Cogswell of GameSpot said that “the game as a whole has a whimsical, painterly quality to it that perfectly suits its sense of wonder".
-She also praised the game’s color and camera angles, noting how it was used to “create spectacles that add a bit of grandeur and magic to the intimate experience”.
-Critics also liked how the game focused on art-style rather than graphical fidelity, with Regan writing how it’s cel-shading “perfectly [suits] the limitations of the increasingly creaky Nintendo Switch hardware”.
+Stewart remarked that "simply looking at Bayonetta Origins is a colorful treat", while Regan wrote that "[the game's] twist on the well-worn cel-shading art style is a handsome one".
+Jessica Cogswell of GameSpot said that "the game as a whole has a whimsical, painterly quality to it that perfectly suits its sense of wonder".
+She also praised the game's color and camera angles, noting how it was used to "create spectacles that add a bit of grandeur and magic to the intimate experience".
+Critics also liked how the game focused on art-style rather than graphical fidelity, with Regan writing how its cel-shading "perfectly [suits] the limitations of the increasingly creaky Nintendo Switch hardware".

-The game’s story received generally positive reviews.
+The game's story received generally positive reviews.
 Stewart praised the story of the game, calling it his favourite compared to other games in the series.
-He described it as “heartwarming, humorous, coherent… and it has the emotional depth to provide substance to its eye candy”.
-Regan said that the game was “all charming stuff, with a surprisingly solid script telling the most coherent Bayonetta story to date – a low bar, admittedly”.
-However, he also felt that the game didn’t offer many “wow moments”.
-The relationship between Cereza and Cheshire was also positively received, with Cogswell writing that “Both Cereza and Cheshire bounce between cheeky and reluctantly compassionate with ease and pure adorableness, and it makes for a delightful dynamic that evolves into a truly special relationship”.
+He described it as "heartwarming, humorous, coherent… and it has the emotional depth to provide substance to its eye candy".
+Regan said that the game was "all charming stuff, with a surprisingly solid script telling the most coherent Bayonetta story to date – a low bar, admittedly".
+However, he also felt that the game didn't offer many "wow moments".
+The relationship between Cereza and Cheshire was also positively received, with Cogswell writing that "Both Cereza and Cheshire bounce between cheeky and reluctantly compassionate with ease and pure adorableness, and it makes for a delightful dynamic that evolves into a truly special relationship".